Who can use this capability

 Keep synched Jira issues organized and sorted to maintain consistency and readability in your sheet.

 You can add optional Row Grouping by adding Group by values in the Workflow.
 You can add existing fields from Jira, or define custom row groups using Primary column values from your sheet.
-To start with Row Grouping, click add group.
+To start with Row Grouping, select add group.

-Automatically Sort Synced Issues in Row Groups
+Automatically sort synced issues in Row Groups

 You can group issues by any field value available for your project in Jira (Issue Type and Priority for example).
 To group by fields from Jira: